sourav0012/rock-paper-scissors/README.md

 ### 🎨 CSS
 - Styling game layout and components
 - Color transitions for result messages
-- Basic flexbox or grid layout (if used)

 ### ⚙️ JavaScript
 - DOM Manipulation (`querySelector`, `innerText`, `style`)